Dunston-Chiro/House-Price-Prediction/README.md

 A simple yet challenging project, to predict the housing price based on certain factors like house area, bedrooms, furnished, nearness to mainroad, etc. The dataset is small yet, it's complexity arises due to the fact that it has strong multicollinearity.
 Can you overcome these obstacles & build a decent predictive model?

 ## Objective:
-a- Understand the Dataset & cleanup (if required). a- Build Regression models to predict the sales w.r.t a single & multiple feature. a- Also evaluate the models & compare thier respective scores like R2, RMSE, etc.
+* Understand the Dataset & cleanup (if required).
+* Build Regression models to predict the sales w.r.t a single & multiple feature.
+* Also evaluate the models & compare thier respective scores like R2, RMSE, etc.

 # Dataset-Description